Skip to content

 Why don’t you accept who you are and show the world who you can become and what you can offer to the world?

-The meaning of life is unconditional but you are making it conditional by attempting to commit suicide.
+The essence of life is unconditional but you are making it conditional by attempting to commit suicide.

 If somebody is killed by some external factor then death has some justification but if we kill ourselves then our death has no meaning, no justification.